tendermint/tendermint/spec/consensus/proposer-based-timestamp/pbts-algorithm_002_draft.md

 The proposal time is read from the clock of the process that proposes a value for the first time, its original proposer.

 With PBTS, therefore, we assume that processes have access to **synchronized clocks**.
-The proper definition of what it means can be found in the [system model][model], but essentially we assume that two correct processes do not simultaneous read from their clocks time values that differ more than `PRECISION`, which is a system parameter.
+The proper definition of what it means can be found in the [system model][sysmodel], but essentially we assume that two correct processes do not simultaneous read from their clocks time values that differ more than `PRECISION`, which is a system parameter.